qwertystop/qwertystop.github.io/_drafts/platforms-beyond-data.md

 of a tricky gauntlet of difficult jumps as they are to be under a random bush five feet behind your starting location.
-There may be rewards given at various increments – usually unlocking new areas to explore – but these will eventually run dry.
-The journey is the destination again, but this time without much pretense of any other reason to search, so those players who aren't motivated by completionism are unlikely to stay interested for long.
+There may be rewards given at various increments – usually unlocking new areas to explore – but these will eventually run dry. **The journey is the destination again**, but this time without much pretense of any other reason to search, so **those players who aren't motivated by completionism are unlikely to stay interested for long**.

 # SCREEN SHOWING COLLECTIBLE COUNT FOR A COLLECTATHON